-My 6 year old has been very enthusiastically learning about the solar system, but was struggling to understand the difference between stars, planets and moons.
+My 6 year old has been very enthusiastically learning about the solar system and the Earth’s orbit around the sun this week, but has been struggling to understand the difference between stars, planets and moons.
 To help her understand we tried a fun demonstration in the garden.

 First I made simple hats, one was a Sun, one Earth and the other the Moon.
 The children each wore a different hat.
 The ‘Sun’ stood in the middle, while the ‘Earth’ walked around it in a circle.
 The little ‘Moon’ ran around the ‘Earth’ as it circled the ‘Sun’.
 Everyone though this was hilarious and I think it got the message across, although our Moon was a little mischievous and kept moving out of orbit.

 We’ve also used this activity to learn about Copernicus.